cgrinker/bored/docs/page_wal_design.md

 6. **Recovery Workflow**
    - ✅ Outline REDO/UNDO passes using `WalRecoveryDriver` plan generation with provisional transaction grouping.
    - ✅ Implement page replay primitives that consume `WalRecoveryPlan` redo entries, hook them into PageManager, and validate crash/restart scenarios with refreshed FSM hints.
-   - ☐ Build UNDO walkers for in-flight transactions that restore pages and reclaim slots on restart.
+   - ☐ Build UNDO walkers for in-flight transactions that restore pages and reclaim slots on restart, including abort semantics for overflow inserts.
    - ✅ Deliver a WAL replayer utility that hydrates page images from redo plans with idempotent tuple insert/update/delete support.
    - ✅ Introduce a WAL reader utility to iterate segment files and validate checksums before replay.